How many solar panels do I need for heat pumps?

 All Zones1,0572,3305,47510,80217,564

-All of these figures assume that a heat pump will be the sole heating and cooling system in your home.
+All of these figures assume that a heat pump will be your home's sole heating and cooling system.
 Today’s high-performance models can actually pull that off, even in extremely cold climates.

-If you’re installing a mini-split for only a part of your home, you’d budget for less energy use—we’ve also made some estimates (based on the DOE database) for the amount of electricity a heat pump might use per square foot, which can be a decent way to estimate a partial-home system's energy use.
+Of course, you’d budget for less energy use if installing a mini-split for only a part of your home.
+We’ve also made some estimates (based on the DOE database) for the amount of electricity a heat pump might use per square foot, which can be a decent way to estimate a partial home system's energy use.

 Backup or hybrid heating systems for cold weather can change the math, too.
-Electric strip heat will increase your electricity usage, while a fossil-fuel system will decrease your electricity usage.
-We don’t have good estimates for either of these scenarios, because it depends on too many fine details, but an HVAC pro can help you get a ballpark estimate.
+Electric strip heat will increase electricity usage, while a fossil-fuel system will decrease it.
+We don’t have good estimates for either of these scenarios because they depend on too many fine details, but an HVAC pro can help you get a ballpark estimate.

-Some parts of the U.S. get more sunshine (and snow!) than others, and some roofs are laid out for better sun exposure, depending on the direction, tilt, and shading.
-That all affects how much electricity your solar panels will produce in a given year.
+Some parts of the U.S. get more sunshine (and snow) than others, and some roofs are laid out for better sun exposure, depending on the direction, tilt, and shading.
+That all affects how much electricity your solar panels produce in a year.

 Average production per solar panel by U.S. region